How to automate your warehouse. Considerations for both automated warehouses and mechanised solutions.

 In competitive markets, efficiency in distribution is an important factor in minimising costs and creating a competitive advantage.

 The challenges in the logistics field continue to grow almost monthly.
 New competitors, too much capacity in the industry, increased customer expectation and advances in multichannel distribution, all add to the pressure.

 The good news is ongoing technological innovation and competition among automation suppliers are having an effect.
 They are allowing the benefits of warehouse automation to become more economically accessible than in the past.

 Within the Materials Handling Equipment (MHE) and Warehouse Automation Suppliers landscape, there has been a great deal of consolidation between organisations.
 For all of these reasons, the Automated Equipment Suppliers services are in high demand right now.
 This means they are enjoying full order books and clients are working with longer lead times.

-In the current market, understanding where suppliers are in terms of the manufacturing/installation capacity and timelines is even more critical than ever.
+In the current market, understanding where suppliers are in terms of the manufacturing and installation capacity is more critical than ever.

 Levels of warehouse automation and what works best for you.

 There are two principal categories of equipment that can be used.

 - Mechanised solutions in which the product/material is transported to operators working in ergonomically optimised and efficient areas, with software-directed instruction.